tinymce/tinymce-docs/release-notes/new-features.md

 ## New Features and Enhancements

+### New Theme

+## Silver

+Tiny 5's silver theme contains a set of configuratable ui components, that could be used to replace

 ### New UI

-It creates css and bundles resources like icon fonts and images for the ui.
+It creates CSS and bundles resources like icon fonts and images for the UI.
 I think we should just rewrite that part to something less complex.
 It's complex since at the time of writing gradients was a thing so everything needed a start/end color range.
 I don't see such a project as as major work took us a few days to create the existing skin creator.

 ### Emoticons